-2.2 Leak discussions in FOMC documents, 1948-2013
+1.2 Leak Discussions in FOMC Documents, 1948-2013

 Table 1 provides a list of leak discussions in FOMC documents.
-A version containing quotes as well as links to the relevant documents will be made available on my web page.
-I constructed the list by searching the Board of Governors website (https://www.federalreserve.gov/) for the words "leak", "Washington Post", "Wall Street Journal", and "New York Times" in the "FOMC information" category and reading the relevant documents.
+I constructed the list by searching the Board of Governors' website4 for the words "leak", "Washington Post", "Wall Street Journal", and "New York Times" in the "FOMC information" category and reading the relevant documents.
 I dropped leak discussions not related to monetary policy (e.g., leaks about fiscal policy).
 It is apparent from the table that leaks are a repeated issue of concern for the FOMC itself, with 114 FOMC documents containing discussion of leaks.
-In most cases, each FOMC document corresponds to one FOMC meeting or conference call (exceptions include leek mentions in the greenbook or in memos).
+In most cases, each FOMC document corresponds to one FOMC meeting or conference call (exceptions include leak mentions in the Greenbook or in memos).

 Figure 1 graphs the number of FOMC documents per year with leak discussions.
 The average number is 1.7 documents per year, with a slight upward trend.
 Leak discussions take various forms.
-64 of the documents discuss one or more recent leaks or possible leaks.
-44 discuss the risk of leaks (including 8 warnings not to leak), 4 are about congressional hearings into leaks, and a few are jokes/comments about leaks or lack of leaks.4 The list is unlikely to be comprehensive since FOMC participants may have used other words to discuss leaks.
+Sixty-four of the documents discuss one or more recent leaks or possible leaks.
+Forty-four discuss the risk of leaks (including 8 warnings not to leak), 4 are about congressional hearings into leaks, and a few are jokes/comments about leaks or lack of leaks.5 The list is unlikely to be comprehensive, since FOMC participants may have used other words to discuss leaks.
 More importantly, to the extent that informal communication is a regular part of Fed business, only the more egregious leaks may be discussed at FOMC meetings.